 Little did we know it had the potential to ‘cost us’ in more than one way!

 We initially met with the accountant and talked through what we wanted – which was a simple registration under the Portuguese ‘sole trader’ simplified tax system.
 We took lots of notes, asked lots of questions, having already done some research, but to be honest, in a different country with very different systems, you do have to trust the professional that you are paying for.
 Without going into too many personal details, we trusted them, they set us up, and within a few weeks it had all started to go bad.

 In fact, it was so bad, that when we wrote to them after four months to terminate the signed agreement we had with them – they agreed without a murmur, returned all of our paperwork, put everything in writing that we owed them nothing further – and we were back to square one – somewhat lighter in the wallet, and fuming – but determined to find a decent accountant!

 And that’s where we met our financial guardian angel!
 After more research, asking around and getting another recommendation, we struck gold.
 We met Sílvia, from Andrez & Fernandes Accountants, and we were instantly put at ease.
 She has a desk in the corner of the office of her father, she doesn’t have a fancy coffee machine, or glossy magazines on display.
 What she does have is a fantastic knowledge of the system out here, a gentle quiet manner and a sense of purpose that instantly reassured us.

 She sorted out the mess that we had been left with, updated all of our paperwork; and now submits all of our invoices and receipts and completes our tax return for an unbelievably reasonable annual fee.
 She replies to emails the same day, is efficient, sensible and caring – everything we could wish for in an accountant.

-And if you do meet her – say hello from us!
+But if you do get to meet her – say hello from us!